You may enter information in more than one field.

 Tobias SCHWOERER Lecturer, Department of Social and Cultural Anthropology at University of Lucerne, Switzerland Administrative areas: Papua New Guinea, Eastern Highlands (Papua New Guinea), Morobe (Papua New Guinea) Places: Papua New Guinea Keywords: Violence, Conflict, Colonial Discourse, Social Change, State, Sorcery, Regional History, Mining, Land Dispute, Forestry

-Bratrud TOM PhD Student, Department of Social Anthropology at University of Oslo, Norway Administrative areas: Malampa (Vanuatu), Shefa (Vanuatu) Places: Melanesia, Vanuatu Keywords: Morality, Social Change, Social Organization, Complexity, Politics, Climate Change, Cosmology, Christianity, Sorcery
+Bratrud TOM Senior Lecturer, Department of Social Anthropology at University of Oslo, Norway Administrative areas: Malampa (Vanuatu), Shefa (Vanuatu), Vanuatu Places: Melanesia, Vanuatu Keywords: Morality, Social Change, Social Organization, Complexity, Politics, Climate Change, Cosmology, Christianity, Sorcery

 Jerome WHITFIELD , United Kingdom Administrative areas: Papua New Guinea Places: Melanesia Keywords: Anthropological Fieldwork, Biomedicine, Sorcery, Religion, Medical Anthropology, Mediation, Development, Death and Bereavement, Medical Research, Mortuary Rites

 Scholars and specialists on Pacific Studies are invited to create an account and make their profile and expertise available to the public.